max-te/youtube-dl/README.md

                                      service), but who also have a description, use --match-filter "like_count > 100 &
                                      dislike_count <?
 50 & description" .
+                                     For matching strings, the oparators ~= and !~= check for string containment and
+                                     exclusion.
+The operators *= and !*= search for a regular expression.
+                                     For example, to only match videos which have neither 'sponsored' nor 'Sponsored' in
+                                     the title, use --match-filter "title !*=
+                                     '[Ss]ponsored'"
     --no-playlist                    Download only the video, if the URL refers to a video and a playlist.
     --yes-playlist                   Download the playlist, if the URL refers to